akashpandya/cyclistic-capstone-project/README.md

-# SQL + Tableau case study analyzing Cyclistic bike-share rider behavior and membership conversion patterns.
+# Cyclistic case study analyzing bike-share rider behavior and membership conversion patterns
 ##  Overview

 This project explores user behavior of the Cyclistic bike-share system to identify patterns that can inform marketing and retention strategies.
 The goal is to understand rider usage trends and recommend actions to increase rider engagement and revenue.